Vyral/nick-shivers/_posts/2019-03-26-when-you-should-list-your-home.md

 Last December, we were down 21% in sales year over year.
 January was almost in the double digits, and February was about a 5% decrease.
 Now that we’re toward the end of March, we’re also looking at about 4% to 5% fewer sales.&nbsp;

-There’s still a lack of inventory, but more is expected to hit the market. **That’s why I think April will be the best time to list—there’ll simply be less competition for you to face.** After April, I expect we’ll see a dramatic increase in inventory, especially with South Washington’s new construction homes.
+There’s still a lack of inventory, but more is expected to hit the market. **That’s why I think April will be the best time to list—there’ll simply be less competition that you'll face.** After April, I expect we’ll see a dramatic increase in inventory, especially with South Washington’s new construction homes.

 If you have any questions or would like more information, feel free to reach out to me.
 I look forward to hearing from you soon.